sdslabs/sdslabs.github.com/_drafts/2014-12-16-working-sdslabs-6.md

 ### Erdős

 A few weeks after my recruitment in lab I was asked to add some minor feature in Erdős.
 Abhishek Das was my mentor.
 Working under him and on his code was a great experience for me.
 I was introduced to proper MVC Architecture.
 This was the first time I had ever worked on someone else's code.
 Erdős's code is perhaps one of the best written code I have seen in lab.
-I learnt how to properly document my code and structure it alongwith some common coding guidlines.
+I learnt how to properly document my code and structure it alongwith some common coding guidelines.

 ### Backdoor

 By the end of my first year I was given the task to develop Backdoor into a proper application.
 The existing code was quite haphazardly written.
 It was pretty much disorganized.
 After pondering over a bit I decided to rewrite the backend completely.
 Abhishek Kandoi helped in laying down the foundation for the application.
 With constant help from Ravi Kishore Rachuri I rewrote Backdoor during the summer break.
 Although a little late, we were able to launch it at the end of October.
 I got to know many things about dynamic web applications starting from the initial setup to the final deployment stage.
 Apart from that I learnt more and more about security.

-### Jee Ranklist
+### JEE Ranklist

 As part of the custom(laid by Abhay Rana, aka nemo), SDSLabs released the JEE Advanced 2014 Namewise Rank List.
-I, along with a few other members worked on it.
+I helped in getting the ranks, parsing the results and in developing the final website.

 ## Culture in Lab

 The culture in lab is pretty awesome.
 You can enter/leave lab anytime during day or night.
 There is a lot of interaction within the group resulting in a strong bond between the members.
 Even the alumni remain in contact with us through mails and slack(our internal group chat).
-We have regular chapos with Olive, Homtel, Dominoes being the most preferred places!
+We have chapos regulary at Olive, Homtel, Dominoes!
 We also go for an annual trip.
 Apart from the fun that we have we cling to our motto:

 _iDream. iCode. iInnovate._

-Making our dreams come true in our projects is our goal.
+Our goal it to convert our dreams to reality through our projects.

 ## Activities